 The road ahead must begin by knowing the starting point.
 In fleet planning, this is the current-day baseline.
 The FAR process uses historical cost metrics and vehicle operating data (i.e., miles/kms-driven, engine hours, fuel usage, repair and maintenance costs, unit age, acquisition cost, cost of capital, downtime, residual value, etc.) to establish financial and service level baselines (i.e., utilization, availability/uptime).

-FAR highlights the exception units – vehicles that are performing in a sub-standard way in terms of cost and performance; it identifies the reason(s) why, thereby enabling management action(s).
+FAR highlights the exception units – vehicles that are performing in a sub-standard way in terms of cost and performance; it identifies the reason(s) why thereby enabling management action(s).

-Similarly, making a business process change – for example, outsourcing maintenance, or perhaps leasing versus owning vehicles – any significant change being considered should be researched fully beforehand.
+The same logic applies to management and operational practices – data modeling can show the way to success.
+Making a business process change – for example, outsourcing maintenance, or perhaps leasing versus owning vehicles – any significant change being considered should be researched fully beforehand.
 That’s why data modeling in FAR is a first step in making changes.

 Go-Forward Action Planning